Eliot-Roxbergh/notes_pinephone/README.md

 - Regular free software, such as GNU/Linux on a phone.
 Easy to use with the same programs as on desktop Linux.
 You are root and have full control.
 Easy to script and customize (if you have time), make changes and push patches upstream.
 Regular features, such as full disk encryption is available.

-- With USB-C it can be attached to external peripherals (e.g. keyboard, mouse), ethernet, and screen - making the phone also usable as a slower desktop, laptop or tablet computer.
+- With USB-C it can be attached to external peripherals (e.g. keyboard, mouse), ethernet, and screen - making the phone also usable as a slower desktop, laptop or tablet computer (the graphics are very sluggish).
 In this manner (or via SSH) you can also more easily configure and debug the phone.

 - Kill switches.